 Research Resources & Citation help

 If you are in a Michigan school you may use databases from MeL (Michigan Electronic Library).
 Most schools in Michigan have a direct link to MeL from their school media center.
-Great databases to choose from are Kids Infobits, Britannica School, General Reference Center Gold, and Research in Context.
+Great databases to choose from are Britannica School, Opposing ViewPoints, Explora Middle School and Middle Search EbscoHost.

 Note: If you live in a state other than Michigan, check your state or school library for similiar databases.